Dottie-Doutre/Unit_10_Assignment_Dottie-Doutre/README.md

 Then looked at a 5 day forecast on the volatility based on the results above (GARCH).

 ![image_add](images/image_9.PNG)

+Suggesting an increase in volitility and therefore there will be greater risk buying the Yen at this time.

 ### Linear Regression model